NiGuangOwO/Triggernometry/readme.md

 - **Func Without Parameters**: Fixed an issue where string functions without arguments weren't parsed correctly.
   - **Related Issue**: [#92](https://github.com/paissaheavyindustries/Triggernometry/issues/92)
   - The original regex misinterpreted expressions like `func:length:3*(1+2)`, which considers `length:3*` as the function name and `1+2` as the argument.
-  - Modifications to the regex now allow it to correctly match the entire expression in a single step.
+  - Modifications to the regex now allow it to correctly match the entire expression in a single step, instead of looking for the `:` later.
   - The regular expressions also underwent minor adjustments.

 - **Hi-Res Action Checkboxes**: Rectified a bug causing action checkboxes to remain hidden on Hi-Resolution screens.